limonyellow/confident/README.md

 ## Visibility and Validation
 ### Errors
-In order to avoid misconfigurations `Confident` will supply indicative errors in case of wrong values or wrong sequence of arguments.
+In order to avoid misconfigurations, `Confident` will supply indicative errors in case of wrong values or wrong sequence of arguments.
 For instance:
-- Wrong files provided.
+- Wrong or missing files provided.
 - Inserting both `deployment_name` and `deployment_field` (causing ambiguous deployment selection)
 - Wrong types or missing values (by `pydantic` validation mechanism)

 ### Multiple sources recognition
 Loading fields to `Confident` object from multiple sources can be complicated and should be reduced to minimum.
 Nevertheless, in some cases it can be required.
 In order to monitor which fields were loaded from what source, `full_details()` can be used.
 Notice the difference between the `source_type`s:

 ```python